-There was speculation that Villas-Boas's position as manager was in doubt following last weekend's 6-0 defeat by Manchester City and he was also unhappy at comments made by former Tottenham chairman Lord Sugar in a radio interview.
+There was speculation that Villas-Boas's position as manager was in doubt following last weekend's and he was also unhappy at comments made by former Tottenham chairman Lord Sugar in a radio interview.

 Lord Sugar was critical of the speed with which Spurs spent the £85m they received from Real Madrid for Gareth Bale and the tactics employed by Villas-Boas this season.